Kihara-Ri/kihara-ri.github.io/docs/archives/English | 如何表达让英语更地道？.md

 </div>

-1.  (of food) not flavoured with salt, pepper, or other spices.
+1.  unseasoned: (of food) not flavoured with salt, pepper, or other spices.

 ---